betterscientificsoftware/python-for-hpc/_pages/content.md

 ---
 layout: single
 permalink: /python-for-hpc/
-title: "Python for HPC: ECP Community Materials"
+title: "Python for HPC: Community Materials"
 excerpt: "Python for Scientists and Programmers in High Performance Computing from clusters to Supercomputers"
 author_profile: false
 comments: true